-Here’s an explanation on MHL and how it works with your TV
+Meet MHL, the easiest way to wire your phone to your TV

 What is MHL?

 In 2010, a band of electronics companies, including Sony and Nokia, developed the MHL connection protocol.
-Short for Mobile High-Definition Link, MHL utilizes a specially equipped HDMI input on compatible TVs and A/V receivers to connect a growing list of smartphones, tablets, and other devices.
+Short for Mobile High-Definition Link, MHL utilizes a special type of HDMI input on compatible TVs and A/V receivers to connect a growing list of smartphones, tablets, and other devices.
 The standard takes smartphone and tablet content to the next level, allowing you to showcase everything from your phone on your TV with a single connection.

+Given the proliferation of wireless screen mirroring methods, MHL has fallen out of favor with many manufacturers, but you can still find plenty of televisions that support it.

 How do I use MHL?

-The most common way to connect for most people is to use an MHL adapter such as the one shown below, which consists of a male Micro USB plug on one end and a female HDMI port on the other.
-If your phone hosts a Micro USB port, all you need to do is simply connect an MHL adaptor to your phone, and run an HDMI cable from the adaptor to the MHL-enabled HDMI port on your television (the correct port will be labeled “MHL”) and you’re all set.
+The most common way to connect for most people is to use an MHL adapter (such as the one shown below), which consists of a male Micro USB plug on one end and a female HDMI port on the other.
+If your phone hosts a Micro USB port, all you need to do is simply connect an MHL adapter to your phone, and run an HDMI cable from the adapter to the MHL-enabled HDMI port on your television (the correct port will be labeled “MHL”) and you’re all set.

 If your phone or tablet does not host a Micro USB port, you’ll also need another adapter, which we’ll discuss in more detail in the next section below.